CityUHK-CompBio/HTSanalyzeR2/README.md

 2. `devtools` need package `httr`, which requires curl library.
 Please install `libcurl4-openssl-dev` on Ubuntu or corresponding package on other OS.

-3. `igraph` requres xml library.
+3. `igraph` requires xml library.
 Please install `libxml2-dev` on Ubuntu or corresponding package on other OS.

 4. `RankProd` need package `Rmpfr`, which requires gmp and mpfr library.
 Please install `libgmp-dev` and `libmpfr-dev` on Ubuntu or corresponding package on other OS.